hectorproko/Quartz/content/Intellipaat/Assignments/DevOps BC/Docker II/Assignment4/Assignment 4 – Docker – II_Docker II_Devops BC = 2330070508.md

 ![[Pasted image 20231117120103.png]]
 *Additionally, it outputs a Docker Swarm join token, which is used by worker nodes to join the Swarm.*

-%%Messed the IP above teh first time need to redo used`docker swarm leave --force`
-%%